 The Five Core SEL Competencies

-Now that we've outlined the five core competencies, let's take a look at each competency in depth.
-We'll also look at specific activities for promoting students' social and emotional development of each competency.
+Now that we've outlined the five core competencies, let's take a look at each in depth.
+We'll also look at specific activities for promoting the different components of socio-emotional development.

 Core Competency #1: Self-Awareness